The Gilbert Arborescence Problem: Conclusion

 \section{Conclusion}

-In this paper we have studied the problem of designing a minimum cost flow network interconnecting $n$ sources and a single sink, each with known locations and flows, in general finite-dimensional normed spaces.
+In this paper we have studied the problem of designing a minimum cost flow network interconnecting $n$ sources and a single sink, each with known locations and flow demands, in general finite-dimensional normed spaces.
 The network may contain other unprescribed nodes, known as Steiner points.
 For concave increasing cost functions, a minimum cost network of this sort has a tree topology, and hence can be called a Minimum Gilbert Arborescence (MGA).
-We have characterised the local topological structure of Steiner points in MGAs for linear weight functions, specifically showing that Steiner points necessarily have degree $3$.
+We have characterised the local topological structure of Steiner points in MGAs for linear weight functions, specifically showing that Steiner points necessarily have degree $3$, and we have studied the degree of Steiner points in Euclidean spaces (of arbitrary dimension) for a more general class of weight functions.